-The Restoring Superb Parrot Flyways project aims to restore superb parrot foraging habitat in the Mulwala-Savernake district of the NSW Murray region.
+The Restoring Superb Parrot Flyways project set out to restore superb parrot foraging habitat in the Mulwala-Savernake district of the NSW Murray region.

 ABOUT THE SUPERB PARROT

+The Superb Parrot has suffered a decline in range and abundance over the last 100 years.
 The Superb Parrot (Polytelis swainsonii) is listed as vulnerable in NSW and Australia.
-There are fewer than 5,000 – 10,000 birds remaining in the wild.
+Fewer than 5,000 – 10,000 birds remain in the wild.

-WHAT IS THE PROJECT DOING FOR SUPERB PARROTS?
+WHAT DID THE PROJECT DO FOR SUPERB PARROTS?

-This project will work with landholders to restore foraging habitat and flyways for Superb Parrots by:
+This project staff worked with landholders to restore foraging habitat and flyways for Superb Parrots by: